viamrobotics/docs/docs/tutorials/data-management.md

 ### Prerequisites

 We recommend that you use the <a href="https://app.viam.com/try" target="_blank">Try Viam Rover</a> as a quick way to get started and to try out Viam's Data Manager.
-You can learn more about the Try Viam feature at [docs.viam.com/tutorials/try-viam/](/tutorials/try-viam/), and you can sign up for a 15 minute reservation slot at <a href="https://app.viam.com/try" target="_blank">app.viam.com/try</a>.
+You can learn more about the Try Viam experience at [docs.viam.com/tutorials/try-viam/](/tutorials/try-viam/), and you can sign up for a 15 minute reservation slot at <a href="https://app.viam.com/try" target="_blank">app.viam.com/try</a>.

 {{% alert title="Note" color="note" %}}